 Despite this, many myths continue to surround depression.
-This is mostly due to outdated science and cultural, social, and medical conceptions of it.
+This is mostly due to outdated science, as well as cultural and social misconceptions about the condition.

-Keep reading to learn about some of the most common myths surrounding depression, why they are misleading, and the facts to know.
+This article discusses some of the most common myths surrounding depression, explains why they are misleading, and separates facts from fiction.

-Some people discredit depression by claiming that it is not a real medical condition, and that it is some sort of choice or personality trait instead.
-This is not true.
+Some people discredit depression by claiming that it is not a real medical condition, believing that it is a choice that a person makes or a result of a personality trait.

 Therefore, depression is not equivalent to simple sadness or self-pity.
 Doctors have linked depression to a mixture of biological, environmental, and psychological factors.

-However, antidepressants are not a cure-all for depression, and they do not work for everyone or in every situation.
-In fact, doctors usually prescribe antidepressants alongside psychotherapy and lifestyle changes in order to help treat depression.
+Antidepressants are not a cure-all for depression, and they do not work for everyone or in every situation.
+In fact, doctors

 Adolescence can be an emotionally, socially, and physiologically difficult time.
 The symptoms of depression can be similar to the effects of adolescence.
 These include oversleeping, irritability, pessimism, and anxiety.

-Adolescents also seem to experience high rates of depression.
+Adolescents do experience high rates of depression.
 An estimated

-Teenagers who demonstrate “typical teenage signs,” especially consistently reduced mood and trouble coping with the demands of school, should seek help as soon as possible by talking to a trusted adult or doctor or by texting TXT 4 HELP.
+However, teenagers who do demonstrate symptoms such as consistently reduced mood and trouble coping with the demands of school may want to seek help as soon as possible by talking with a trusted adult or doctor or by texting TXT 4 HELP.

-Cultural and societal stereotypes have maintained the myth that men do not or should not develop depression.
-As a result of this, many people overlooked male depression for a long time.
+Cultural and societal stereotypes have maintained the myth that males do not or should not develop depression.
+As a result of this, many people have overlooked male depression for a long time.

-Men might seem angry or aggressive rather than sad, and they may also engage in high risk activities.
-Men also tend to be less open to talking about their feelings and therefore may be less likely to seek help.
+They may also be less open to talking about their feelings and, therefore, may be less likely to seek help.
+This

-Men with symptoms of depression should speak with a doctor or mental health professional as soon as possible to prevent serious complications.
-Men are also more likely than women to die by suicide associated with depression.
+Males experiencing symptoms of depression should speak with a doctor or mental health professional as soon as possible to prevent serious complications.
+This is important because some research shows that males are

 People who do develop depression, however, may find extra comfort and guidance from talking with family members who personally understand the condition.

 Getting the recommended amount of exercise and spending time with family and friends may help a person cope with depression, though simply throwing oneself into work or other activities will not necessarily help ease a person’s symptoms.

-People should also postpone making any important decisions or commitments during depressive episodes, so that they can make clearer, more objective choices.
+People should also postpone making any important decisions or commitments during depressive episodes to make clearer, more objective choices.

-Many people experience their first depressive episode in adulthood, often somewhere in their
+Many people experience their first depressive episode in adulthood, often in their

 In older adults, serious medical conditions such as cancer, heart conditions, and Parkinson’s disease can give rise to depression.
 Some medications for serious health conditions can also cause side effects that increase the risk of depression.

-However, depression is not a natural part of aging, though it can occur in older age.
-According to the Centers for Disease Control and Prevention (CDC), only around
+However, depression is not a routine part of aging, though it can occur in older age.
+According to the Centers for Disease Control and Prevention (CDC), around

 Still, older adults with chronic health conditions or signs of depression should speak to their doctor about how to reduce their risk of depression or treat it.
 Doctors can sometimes miss the symptoms of depression by mistaking them for a natural response to severe illness.

-People with depression can try to talk to someone they trust, such as a nonjudgmental friend or family member or a healthcare professional.
+People with depression can try to talk with someone they trust, such as a nonjudgmental friend or family member, or healthcare professional.

-Several types of psychotherapy, or talk therapy, can also help treat depression, including:
+Several types of evidence-based psychotherapy, or talk therapy, can also help treat depression, including:

 - problem-solving therapy